- What is Zoho CRM

 Thryv makes it easy to stay organized so you never miss a message or appointment.
 Customer information is at your fingertips with client cards that can be organized with identifiable information like services received, date of the last service, upcoming appointments, payments, conversations and even uploaded documents.

-Thryv’s CRM is verticalized, which means that when users sign up, they see the proper terms based on their industry.
+Thryv’s CRM for small business is verticalized, which means that when users sign up, they see the proper terms based on their industry.
 Like Zoho CRM, Thryv is great for various industries like home services, real estate, health and fitness, legal, pet services, daycares and much more.

 Thryv users can organize multiple jobs, patients, cases and more under a single contact.